fmasillo/FeST/README.md

 // Edit a character at a given position void edit(const unsigned char c, const uint32_t position);

-// Delete node at a given position void delete_node(const int position);
+// Delete character at a given position void delete_node(const int position);

 // Introduce a substring from another tree at a given position